Membership vs Subscription: Which Keeps You Paid

 3. Add access enforcement.
 This is where most creators fail.
 Manual enforcement — tracking who paid, when they expire, kicking expired members — breaks down past 20-30 members.
 Paprika handles this automatically: invite links, expiry tracking, renewal reminders, and failed payment recovery.

-4. Onboard new members.
-First impressions drive retention.
-Pin a welcome message, introduce members in the group, and give them an immediate reason to engage.
+4. Nail the first 90 days.
+Members who do not engage early are 73% more likely to cancel.
+Pin a welcome message, introduce new members in the group, and give them an immediate reason to engage.
 A strong community onboarding sequence reduces first-month churn by up to 82%.
 According to Propel’s retention research, loyalty and onboarding programs increase retention by 19%.

 According to Recurly’s churn research, involuntary churn from failed payments accounts for 20-40% of all churn.
 Automated payment recovery — sending renewal reminders, retrying failed cards, giving grace periods — is the single highest-ROI retention tool for membership creators.
 Our membership renewal playbook covers the full recovery sequence and renewal pricing tactics.